openfaas/docs/docs/openfaas-pro/airgap.md

 The `--url` flag can be used to specify a different Helm chart repository.
 The only requirement is that images are stored in the same format as OpenFaaS: i.e. `image:` or `componentName.image:`.

+Note: if you receive an access denied error from ghcr.io, it's most likely because you have an old, expired access token in your local Docker config or keychain.
+Run `docker logout ghcr.io` to clear the token and try again.

 ## Consume the mirrored images from your own registry

 After the mirroring is complete, you'll receive output in the format of a values.yaml file, which you can add to your `helm upgrade --install` command.